dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 The first principle is that you must not fool yourself — and you are the easiest person to fool.

+The trick to learning is enjoying.

 Look for the simplest, most elementary solution to a problem that was possible.
 If it wasn't possible, you use something fancier.

+I'm smart enough to know that I'm dumb.

 I can live with doubt and uncertainty and not knowing.
 I think it’s much more interesting to live not knowing than to have answers which might be wrong.